 We will need to change some folders permissions:

 mysql_secure_installation script.
-You should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB.
+You should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB.

 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the Shopware.
+Next, we will need to log in to the MariaDB console and create a database for the Shopware.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Shopware installation: